 - Bank account.
 Typical transfer speeds are three to five days, but these can also be subject to delays from bank holidays.

 How much can I send with Remitly?

-With Remitly, how much you can send depends on the tier you’re approved for.
-To move up to a tier with higher sending limits, you’ll need to provide more personal information and identity documents.
+Remitly’s transfer limits are based on the tier you’re approved for.
+To progress through Remitly’s tiers to higher maximums, you need to provide more personal information and an ID:

 - Tier 1.
 Send up to £5,000 daily, £15,000 monthly and £50,000 every six months.

 - Tier 2.
 Send up to £25,000 daily, £25,000 monthly and £75,000 every six months.

 - Tier 3.
 Send up to £25,000 daily, £25,000 monthly and £150,000 every six months.

 - Custom tier.
 You can speak with a representative to discuss custom sending limits, depending on your needs.

 What do I need to send money online through Remitly?